blasaraujo14/projectA_ML1/readme.txt

 Once obtained the cleaned dataset, to execute the binary and multiclass approaches, please execute the following command:

+- julia main.jl

+Which will execute the four apporaches one after the other.
+If one wishes to execute them manually, the following commands can be executed:

 - Binary: julia mainBin.jl
 - Binary with feature selection: julia mainBinDimReduction.jl
 - Categorical: julia mainCat.jl